Real impact, built with science and trust.

 RASD aimed to generate sustainable income for local farmers while restoring degraded land through agroforestry.
 They needed a model that could link their vanilla cultivation to ethical buyers who value climate and community impact.

-Wovoka sourced vanilla directly from RASD farmers and tested market interest in farm-to-table products that promote sustainability and restoration.
+Wovoka Advisory sourced vanilla directly from RASD farmers and tested market interest in farm-to-table products that promote sustainability and restoration.
 This served as a low-risk pilot to explore demand for community-grown, regeneratively produced vanilla.

 The pilot generated early revenue for RASD and demonstrated the viability of linking agroforestry-based livelihoods to conscious consumer markets.
 The model offers a replicable approach to connect community restoration efforts with value chains that reward ecological and social outcomes.